 Goat Ledge Café

-With its bright paintwork, you can’t miss the colourful Goat Ledge fish café on St Leonard’s seafront.
-They do an excellent selection of comforting baps, like the sunrise sandwich: Hastings smoked haddock, free-range fried egg, chive mayo, chilli jam and crisp lettuce and a side of spicy katsu fries.
-They have a few heated huts outside for groups and stay open until 7pm from spring.
+With its bright paintwork, you can’t miss the colourful Goat Ledge café on St Leonard’s seafront.
+They do an excellent selection of comforting rolls, like the sunrise sandwich: Hastings smoked haddock, free-range fried egg, chive mayo, chilli jam and crisp lettuce and a side of spicy katsu fries.
+Hosting friends?
+Nab a heated hut outside.
+Open until 7pm from spring.
 Find Goat Ledge at Lower Promenade, Warrior Square, St Leonards TN37 6FA

 Boulevard Books and Thai Cafe

-In the heart of the Old Town on George Street is Boulevard Books and Thai Café, a second-hand bookshop by day and a cosy BYOB Thai restaurant come the evening.
+In the heart of the Old Town on George Street is Boulevard Books and Thai Café, a second-hand bookshop by day, and a cosy BYOB Thai restaurant come the evening.
 Tables set for dinner are tucked amid floor-to-ceiling shelves crammed with books.
-The homemade food is filling and delicious and you can also bring your own alcohol.
+The homemade food is filling and delicious; you can also bring alcohol.
 Booking ahead is essential.
 Find Boulevard Books and Thai Cafe at 32 George Street, Hastings TN34 3EA

 Fish and chips in Hastings

 Like in any seaside town or city, where to get the best fish and chips is hotly debated.
-For a bag to eat on the move, I’d highly recommend Neptune on Pleasant Row.
+I’d highly recommend Neptune on Pleasant Row for a bag to eat on the move.
 The chips are always fresh, piping hot and crisp.
 For fancier surroundings, Maggie’s Café near the Stade is great.
-They also have a takeaway place – Maggie’s By the Boat –by the Hasting Fishermen’s Museum.
+Their new takeaway spot – Maggie’s By the Boat – is good too, a couple of minutes away near the Hastings Fishermen’s Museum.

 The Royal St Leonards

-For a splurge, this cosy recent revamp of a pub dating back to the 1860s is your best bet.
-It’s a venture between co-owners James Hickson, Jamie Waddell and Sam Coxhead, behind London restaurants St John and The Clove Club.
-They do great Sunday roasts and love the comforting chicken, leek and mushroom pie with greens (for two), £34.
+For a splurge, this cosy pub dating back to the 1860s is a great bet.
+Recently revamped, it’s a venture between co-owners James Hickson, Jamie Waddell and Sam Coxhead, behind London restaurants St John and The Clove Club.
+The comforting chicken, leek and mushroom pie with greens (for two), £34, is comforting.
+They do great Sunday roasts, too.
 Find The Royal at 1 St Johns Rd, St Leonards-on-sea TN37 6HP

 Where to Drink in Hastings